 - Conform to a high ethical standard,

-- Adhere to the Township of Ignace By-Law #10-2017: Code of Conduct for Members of Council and any other applicable Township procedures, rules or policies.
+- Adhere to the Township of Ignace By-Law #17-2019: Code of Conduct for Members of Municipal Council, Local Boards and Committees and any other applicable Township procedures, rules or policies.

 The Integrity Commissioner reports directly to Council and performs four basic roles:

 - Provides advice to Council to prevent potential violations of the Code of Conduct